Skip to content

 Represents a group of users for sharing scan datasets.

 Groups allow multiple users to collaborate on scan datasets.
-When a scan is shared with a group, all members of that group get CONTRIBUTOR role for that specific dataset.
+When a scan is shared with a group, all members of that group get the CONTRIBUTOR role for that specific dataset.

 Attributes: